Anxiety, ADHD and Executive Functioning

 CBT for Anxiety Review Toons (CARTOONS)

-In this study, we conducted interviews and focus groups with adolescents who have undergone CBT treatment and their parents in order to learn what about they think is important to know about CBT for future patients.
-The information gathered in this study informed the creation of short education videos about CBT which will then be provided to new patients to use for psychoeducation.
-Our aim is to analyze the interview content to find reoccurring themes related to anxiety and the CBT therapeutic experience.
+In this study, we conducted interviews and focus groups with adolescents who have undergone CBT treatment and their parents in order to learn what they think is important to know about CBT for future patients.
+The information gathered in this study informed the creation of short educational videos about CBT which will then be provided to new patients to use for psychoeducation.
+Our aim is to analyze the interview content to find recurring themes related to anxiety and the CBT therapeutic experience.
+Currently, qualitative data regarding perspectives of CBT by current patients and parents is being analyzed.

 Psychological Impact of COVID